krzysztofzuraw/blog/src/posts/2017-11-25-relay-modern.md

 	mv film_api/schema.json film_ui/schema.json
 ```

 I'm using here command (`graphql_schema`) provided by django graphene.
-Indent option in just for a
+Indent option in for a
 sake of better readability of generated schema which looks like:

 ```json